Yashwanthbyalla/yb-seal/README.md

 ## Usage for MAC [Multi Avatar Cluster]

+The latest addition enables users to combine four distinct pictures into a single display.
+When hovering over each image, specific effects are triggered, expanding the selected image into a full-sized display.

 Use 'yb-mac-container' class to initiate the effects from the library.
 [Check the corresponding demo for better clarity of the usage]

 ```html